BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 She has wild hair and eccentric, mismatched, wavy and unpredictable clothes - that match her personality.

-Delirium's appearance is impacted not only by mortals, but also by the other members of the enduring ones.
-Her skin colour will be chalky white in the presence of her family, yet Caucasian in the presence of those with similar colouring.
+Delirium's appearance is impacted not only by mortals, but also by the other members of the Enduring Ones.
+Her skin colour will be chalky white in the presence of her family.
+However, she often matches the colouring of skin to those she is in the presence of - meaning her skin can look like patches of different hues.
 This seems to be an attribute unique to her.

 Mania has an aversion to being touched.
 She is said to smell of sweet sweat, late nights, sour wine, and old leather.
 She is often in the company of her dog Barnabas - a gift from her brother Troilus.

-When Mania did reappear she came with the intention of sowing mischief and sorrow upon the worlds of Esau and Lyre, specifically to teach creatures the folly of worshiping the deities.
-Her ravings causes a rift between the deities, as they disagreed how to deal with what other considered Mania's Tantrum.
-Eventually she abandons those actions, deciding that chaos and some lunacy.
+When Mania did reappear, she came with the intention of sowing mischief and sorrow upon the worlds of Esau and Lyre, specifically to teach creatures the folly of worshiping the deities.
+Her ravings causes a rift between many of the Deities, as they disagreed how to deal with what other considered Mania's Tantrum.
+Eventually she abandoned those actions, deciding instead to add chaos and some lunacy to everyone's existence - often seeming to have forgotten what she was like prior and those events that changed her.

 Her only permanent physical characteristic is that one of her eyes is green with Oōruritē flecks and the other blue, but even those sometimes switch between left and right.
 She often seems very childlike and still quite innocent - yet Mania is more scatterbrained and easily distracted - she often forgets the thread of her conversations and comes out with offbeat and seemingly inconsequential observations.